scottdillon1/Virtual_SCP_Academy/Workflow/Part 2 - Safety Incident Workflow Design.md

 ![MTADownload](Part3Images/retrieveincidentdetails.png)

 Note: The current destinations in the workflow are set to **Incidents_CF** which is pointing to a test service created by SAP for this course.
-In a future step you will change this destination to the service that you created in the first week of this course.

 ```
 The destination incidentservice has already been created by the SAP team for you.